intel/rohd/doc/tutorials/chapter_6/00_combinational_logic.md

 |1|1|0|0|1|
 |1|1|1|1|1|

 Well, maybe you already have the idea.
-Yes, we are going to implment this truth table using `If...Else` statement.
+Yes, we are going to implement this truth table using `If...Else` statement.
 The code below show how we convert our Logic from previous tutorial.

 ```dart
     // Use Combinational block